-Portland General Electric in their latest Integrated Resource Plan included a proposal to expand gas-fired infrastructure at the Carty Generating Station, locking ratepayers into more dirty fossil fuels instead of safe, renewable energy.
-Over 50% of Oregon's so-called "natural" gas is fracked from shale plays in Alberta, Canada, and methane gas leakage from that process traps heat 86 times more effectively than carbon dioxide during the first 20 years of its lifespan.
+Well over 50% of Oregon's so-called "natural" gas is fracked from shale plays in Alberta, Canada.
+Methane gas leakage from that process traps heat 86 times more effectively than carbon dioxide during the first 20 years of its lifespan.
 The process of fracking is extremely harmful to human and environmental health, leading health professionals to conclude that gas is not an acceptable energy source, especially as wind and solar energy prices continue to fall.

 Too Dirty, Too Dangerous: Why Health Professionals Reject Natural Gas (February 2017 report from National PSR)